Gabaldonlab/redundans/README.md

 sudo cpan
 install Perl4::CoreLibs
 ```

+- Reduction step takes a lot of time.
+Reduction step execute all-vs-all similarity search on your contigs.
+This may take some time if your assembly is heavily fragmented (>100k contigs).
+In order to speed-up the analysis, you can use threads (i.e. `-t 8` for 8 cores).
+Make sure, you are running Python 2.7, as threading in reduction step is disabled in Python 2.6 and earlier.

+-

 ## Citation
 Leszek P. Pryszcz and Toni Gabaldón (Submitted) Redundans: an assembly pipeline for highly heterozygous genomes